oneblink/apps-react/docs/useNullableState.md

 ## `useNullableState()`

 This function is a react hook for state of type of your choosing.
-It comes with a `useCallback` for setting the state.
+It comes with two memoized functions, one for setting state and one for clearing it.

 - Note: `T` represents the type of the state you pass as a default value.